oortcloud/meteorite/README.md

 - Meteorite does not work on Ubuntu 12.04's default Node.js v0.6 ([issue #67](https://github.com/oortcloud/meteorite/issues/67)).
 To fix this, install a recent version of Node.js via [this PPA](https://launchpad.net/~chris-lea/+archive/node.js/) or by compiling from source.

 - You'll also need to ensure you have [git](http://git-scm.com) installed and available in your path.
+Also, you'll need to make sure that `mrt`'s install location (usually `/usr/local/bin/`) is on your path.

 ## Usage